Blog / Best EPPP Prep Programs Compared (2026 Update): AATBS, PsychPrep, PrepJet, TSM & thePsychology.ai

 Affordable and Assessment-Based

-Academic Review offers a more affordable entry point with a study approach that starts with a diagnostic assessment.
+Academic Review offers a subscription entry point with a study approach that starts with a diagnostic assessment.
+Worth knowing up front: Academic Review is a sister brand of AATBS, sharing the same parent company.
+Same house, different door.

 What they do well:

-• Lower price point.
-At $99–$139/month, Academic Review is one of the more budget-friendly subscription options.
+• Reasonable price point.
+At $139/month, or $599 prepaid for 6 months, Academic Review is one of the more budget-friendly subscription options.
 For postdocs watching every dollar, this matters.

 • Initial assessment.
 They start with a diagnostic that identifies your strengths and weaknesses, then build a study plan around the results.
 In principle, this is the right idea: study what you don't know, not what you already do.